We gather people to explore and practice what it means to be human at work.

 Join this gathering each month (usually the last Friday from 10 a.m. to 12 noon) in Olympia to explore, discuss, learn and share what it means to make work more human.
 We usually meet at the Helen Sommers Building, 106 11th Avenue SW, Olympia, WA 98405.
-Check the News for the latest date, topic, and the link to registration.
+Check the Calendar for the latest date, topic, and the link to registration.
 Or email email@example.com for more information on this local event sponsored by Results Washington.
 This gathering is open to anyone.

 A Human Workplace Seattle

 A new gathering is now meeting in Seattle usually on the third Friday morning of the month.
 Topics they are exploring include love, gratitude, inclusion and diversity.
 Sign up here to receive information and notice of these local gatherings sponsored by the State of Washington’s Education Ombuds, and hosted by Jeannie Macnab or reach Jeannie at firstname.lastname@example.org.
 This gathering is open to anyone and are listed on the Calendar.